Dr John POTTER (1674-1747), Archbishop of Canterbury and descendants (passworded page)

 which became possessed by Thomas "in the right of his wife"

-Dau of Francis Lowe who left her the Segenhoe-cum-Ridgmont Manor.
+Dau of Francis Lowe of Brightwell, who left her the Segenhoe-cum-Ridgmont Manor.

 "By his last wife, a daughter of Mr. Low of Ridgmont, he has left two young daughters."